The four operations on perverse motives: Weights

 \subsection{Mixed horizontal perverse sheaves}

 Let $k$ be a field and $S$ be a $k$-scheme of finite type.
+Suppose that $k$ is finitely generated over its prime field.
 We also fix a prime number $\ell$ invertible over $S$.
-If $k$ is finitely generated over its prime field, then the category $\Db_m(S,\bbQ_\ell)$ of mixed horizontal $\bbQ_\ell$-complexes and its perverse t-structure with heart $\sP_m(S,\bbQ_\ell)$ (the category of mixed horizontal $\ell$-adic perverse sheaves on $S$) were constructed in Huber's article \cite{Huber-perverse} (see also \cite[section 2]{Morel-surQ}).
-We can actually use exactly the same process to define $\Db_m(S,\bbQ_\ell)$ and $\sP_m(S,\bbQ_\ell)$ for arbitrary $k$.
-The only result in \cite[section 2]{Morel-surQ} that used the fact that $k$ is finitely generated is the fact that the obvious exact functor from $\sP_m(S,\bbQ_\ell)$ to the usual category $\sP(S,\bbQ_\ell)$ of $\ell$-adic perverse sheaves on $S$ is fully faithful.
-(This is not true for a general field $k$, for example it is obviously false if $S=\Spec k$ and $k$ is algebraically closed.)
-All the other results of \cite{Huber-perverse} about the 6 operations and their interaction with weights stay true for the same reasons as in that paper.
+The category $\Db_m(S,\bbQ_\ell)$ of mixed horizontal $\bbQ_\ell$-complexes and its perverse t-structure with heart $\sP_m(S,\bbQ_\ell)$ (the category of mixed horizontal $\ell$-adic perverse sheaves on $S$) were constructed in Huber's article \cite{Huber-perverse} (see also \cite[section 2]{Morel-surQ}).
+We recall the definition quickly and refer to \cite{Huber-perverse} and \cite{Morel-surQ} for the details.
+First we consider the category $\Dbh(S,\bbQ_\ell)$ of horizontal complexes on $S$, which is by definition the $2$-colimit of the categories $\Dbc(\mathscr{X},\bbQ_\ell)$, where $\mathscr{X}$ runs over all flat finite type models of $X$ over regular subalgebras $A$ of $k$ that are of finite type over $\bbZ$ and have $k$ as their fraction field.
+There is an obvious functor $\eta^*:\Dbh(S,\bbQ_\ell)\ra\Dbc(S,\bbQ_\ell)$, which is triangulated and conservative, and a perverse $t$-structure on $\Dbh(S,\bbQ_\ell)$ that is characterized by the fact that $\eta^*$ is $t$-exact.
+Also, the functor $\eta^*$ is fully faithful on the heart of this $t$-structure (\cite[Proposition~2.6.2]{Morel-surQ}).